 Thus it is natural to further degenerate to I-surfaces $Y$ with two or three simple elliptic singularities, corresponding to limiting mixed Hodge structures of type $\lozenge_{0,2}$.
-For instance, in the case of two simple elliptic singularities, there are $4$ posssible boundary components and the $d$-semistable models for such surfaces are of the form $X_0= \hY \amalg_{D_1}Z_1\amalg_{D_2}Z_2$.
-In this case, $\hY$, the minimal resolution of $Y$, is either a rational surface or an Enriques surface blown up at a point, $D_1$ and $D_2$ are the exceptional divisors, and $Z_1$, $Z_2$ are del Pezzo surfaces of degree $-D_i^2$ containing $D_i$ as an anticanonical divisor.
+For instance, in the case of two simple elliptic singularities, there are $4$ posssible boundary strata and the $d$-semistable models for such surfaces are of the form $X_0= \hY \amalg_{D_1}Z_1\amalg_{D_2}Z_2$.
+In this case, $\hY$, the minimal resolution of $Y$, is either a rational surface or an Enriques surface blown up at a point, $D_1$ and $D_2$ are the exceptional divisors of the morphism $\hY \to Y$, $Z_1$, $Z_2$ are del Pezzo surfaces of degree $-D_i^2$ containing $D_i$ as an anticanonical divisor, and $Z_i$ is glued to $\hY$ along an isomorphism from $D_i\subseteq \hY$ to $D_i \subseteq Z_i$.
 Thus $H^{2,0}(\hY) = H^{2,0}(Z_i) = 0$, and the corresponding extension of pure Hodge structures is of ``classical" type: the weight two part $W_2/W_1$ is pure of type $(1,1)$, $J^0W_1$ is essentially $JD_1 \oplus JD_2$, where $JD_i =\Pic^0D_i$ is the Jacobian of the elliptic curve $D_i$, and the extension can be understood geometrically via Carlson's theory of extensions of mixed Hodge structures \cite{Carlson0}, \cite{Carlson2}, \cite{Carlson3}.